getpelican/pelican-plugins/Readme.rst

 Libravatar                Allows inclusion of user profile pictures from libravatar.org

-Link Class                Allows the insertion of class attributes into generated <a> elements (Markdown only)

 Linker                    Allows the definition of custom linker commands in analogy to the builtin ``{filename}``, ``{attach}``, ``{category}``, ``{tag}``, ``{author}``, and ``{index}`` syntax

 Liquid-style tags         Allows liquid-style tags to be inserted into markdown within Pelican documents